Shakil-Shahadat/handbrake/Readme.md

 # Prelude
 [ HandBrake ]( https://handbrake.fr/ ) is a very popular free & open source video conversion software.
 I have tested the software extensively for the best settings to produce _**lowest file size**_ keeping reasonable video quality.
 Here are the results.

-I have got upto 97% file size reduction using provided preset.
+I have got upto 97% file size reduction using the preset I have provided here.

 # Reminders
 - Always use the latest version of HandBrake.